KorawichSCG/data-engine/README.md

 data-engine
 ===========

-The python code for explore and develop data engine that easy to plug-in data source with configuration
+The python code for explore and develop the data engine that easy to plug-in data source with configuration or point of data transfer.

-We define core engine for create the main class of connection to data source first.
+The definition of core engine is registries of class of system connection.
-So the core is the base class of all datasets.
+So the core is the base class of all probably of datasets.

-Concept base on one file config will define all system

-- Models - Define data profile

-- ?? - Define process of models

 ---

 concept
 -------

+Concept base on one file config will define all system

-What data we serve?
+- What data we serve?

-Where is data?
+- Where is data?

 - Define the standard connection url of data source (for `fsspec`)